Geometric Auslander criterion for flatness: Introduction

-We work with $\C$-algebras (or, more generally, algebras over a complete algebraically-closed field) in this article because an important transcendental technique --- Frisch's generic flatness theorem \cite[Prop.\,VI,14]{Fri} --- plays an essential part (in the proof of \emph{verticality} of torsion modules \cite[Prop.\,4.5]{GK}; see Lemma 3.1(4) below).
+Frisch's generic flatness theorem \cite[Prop.\,VI,14]{Fri} plays an important part in the proof of our main theorem, in the proof of \emph{verticality} of torsion modules \cite[Prop.\,4.5]{GK} (see Proposition 3.1(4) below) --- a property which is immediate in the case of finitely generated modules over an integral domain.

-We are planning to write a sequel to this article, {\it Auslander criterion for flatness of a morphism of algebraic varieties}, in which we will use Grothendieck's generic flatness theorem \cite[Thm.\,11.1.1]{Gro} rather than Frisch's theorem to prove the assertion of Theorem 1.3 in the case that $R$ is a regular $\uk$-algebra of finite type over a field $\uk$.
-This result establishes a generalization of Vasconcelos's conjecture in a natural algebraic-geometry setting --- it provides a criterion for flatness of a coherent sheaf $\FF$ of $\OO_X$-modules over a morphism $\vp: X \to Y$ of schemes of finite type over $\uk$.

-In a second paper to follow, {\it An inductive geometric criterion for flatness}, we will prove another geometric flatness criterion using techniques which differ from but share a common approach with those here --- successive reduction in fibre dimension via Weierstrass preparation, to eventually reduce the problem to a question about flatness of finitely-generated modules that is well-understood.
+The assertion of Theorem~\ref{thm:mainalg} for any field of characteristic zero follows from Theorem~\ref{thm:mainalg} as stated, using the Tarski--Lefschetz Principle (see~\cite[Thm.\,2.1]{ABM1}).
+L. Avramov and S. Iyengar have more recently proved Theorem~\ref{thm:mainalg} for an arbitrary field \cite{AI}.
+In a subsequent paper~\cite{ABM2}, we prove another geometric flatness criterion using techniques which differ from but share a common approach with those here --- successive reduction in fibre dimension via Weierstrass preparation, to eventually reduce the problem to a question about flatness of finitely generated modules that is well-understood.
 The inductive criterion is a convenient tool to prove generic flatness results like Frisch's theorem.